 - Slick tires.
 When a driver goes through water, it can result in a phenomenon known as “hydroplaning.”
 This occurs when the tires no longer touch the ground and are just traveling over the water.
 It results in a momentary loss of control that can be catastrophic.

 - Generally, a mirror malfunctions when it’s completely missing or broken.
 In many cases, this problem is the result of the driver failing to replace or repair a broken mirror.

 - Power train.
-A power train is the connection between the engine and the axle.
-It allows you to actually steer and your control your vehicle.
+The power train is the connection between the engine and the axle.
+It allows you to actually steer and control your vehicle.
 Malfunctions with the power train could be physical, or they could be due to the onboard computer network as well.